fgpietersz/django-easyserver/README.md

 The following settings are all optional:

-EASYSERVER_IP - the ip address to bind.
-Defaults to 0.0.0.0  (all available IPs) EASYSERVER_PORT - port to bind.
+* EASYSERVER_IP - the ip address to bind.
+Defaults to 0.0.0.0  (all available IPs)
+* EASYSERVER_PORT - port to bind.
 Defaults to 80.
 You will need to change this or configure the system for appropriate privileges on unix like OSes.
-CHEROOT - a dict of any keyword params accepted by Cheroot's [cheroot.wsgi.Server](https://cheroot.cherrypy.dev/en/latest/pkg/cheroot.wsgi/)
+* CHEROOT - a dict of any keyword params accepted by Cheroot's [cheroot.wsgi.Server](https://cheroot.cherrypy.dev/en/latest/pkg/cheroot.wsgi/).
+Defaults to {}.

 # TODO